Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Introduction

 \section{Introduction}

-In many observational studies, units undergo multiple treatments over a period of time; patients are treated with multiple therapies, customers are exposed to multiple advertising campaigns, governments implement multiple policies, sequentially.
-Many times these interventions happen in a data adaptive manner, where treatment assignment depends on the current state of the treated unit and on past treatments.
-A common policy question that arises is what would have been the expected outcome under an alternative policy or course of action.
-Performing counterfactual analysis from such observational data with multiple sequentially and adaptively assigned treatments is the topic of a long literature on causal inference, known as the dynamic treatment regime.
+In many observational studies, units undergo multiple treatments sequentially over time---for example, patients receive multiple therapies, customers are exposed to multiple advertising campaigns, and governments implement multiple policies.
+The treatment sequence often follows a general pattern rather than being restricted to a staggered adoption design, and interventions typically occur in a data-adaptive manner, with treatment assignment depending on the current (potentially unobserved) state of the treated unit and its past treatments.
+Furthermore, temporal spillovers across treatments and intermediate outcomes make treatment effects inherently dynamic.
+A common policy question is what the expected outcome would have been under an alternative policy or course of action.
+Counterfactual analysis using observational data with multiple sequentially and adaptively assigned treatments is the focus of a long line of research in causal inference.

-{\em Dynamic treatment effects with unobserved confounding.} Typical approaches for identification in the dynamic treatment regime require a strong sequential exogeneity assumption, where the treatment decision at each period, essentially only depends on an observable state.
-This assumption is a generalization of the standard conditional exogeneity assumption in the static treatment regime.
-However, most observational datasets are plagued with unobserved confounding.
-Many techniques exist for dealing with unobserved confounding in static treatment regimes (such as instrumental variables, differences-in-differences, regression discontinuity designs, synthetic controls).
-However, approaches to dealing with unobserved confounding in the dynamic treatment regime is a much less explored area.
-Recent work, for instance, explores an extension of the differences-in-differences approach to the dynamic treatment regime \cite{shahn2022structural}.
+Typical approaches for identification with time-varying treatments require a strong sequential exogeneity assumption, where the treatment decision at each period is exogenous conditional on an observable state that comprises the history of outcomes and treatments.
+This assumption is a generalization of the standard conditional exogeneity assumption in static settings.
+However, most observational datasets are plagued with unobserved confounding, and endogeneity can take complex form especially in dynamic settings.
+Many techniques exist for addressing unobserved confounding in one-shot treatment settings, such as instrumental variables, difference-in-differences, regression discontinuity designs, and synthetic controls, some of which have been extended to dynamic contexts.
+For example, event studies and difference-in-differences have been generalized to accommodate sequences of treatments (see below), but most studies assume staggered designs (i.e., irreversible treatment sequences), with few exceptions \citep{shahn2022structural, de2024difference, de2025treatment}.
+Instrumental variables and regression discontinuity have also been extended to dynamic settings \citep{han2021identification, han2024optimal, hsu2024dynamic, sojitra2024dynamic}, which requires the existence of sequences of instruments or running variables over time.
+Beyond these contributions, methods for handling unobserved confounding in settings with general time-varying treatments remain largely underexplored.